Hatfield Forest - Every Step Counts

 To help manage the most vulnerable paths, we will need to let some rest and recover.
 We’re already seeing good signs of recovery from last winter but there is still more to do and nature needs time to rest and rejunvenate.
 This year we are going to put in some diversions to give the most vulnerable paths a rest.
 There will be diversion signs in place but you can also plan your walk by downloading this map.

-We have started work on an important path improvement programme.
+We have undertaken an important path improvement programme.
 A popular short cut from the corner of the Shell House car park to the main plain through Collins Coppice had lost all its vegetation and become very muddy due to over-use and erosion at wet times of the year.

 The new path will be testing four different types of surface: soil mixed with gravel, rolled gravel with timber edging, rolled gravel without edging and some non-slip recycled plastice boardwalk.